Richienb/string2regex/README.md

-# string2regex
+# String2Regex
-Convert a string to a usage regex
+Convert a string encoded regex into a usable one.